Call for Editors

 Using a professional online system (OJS), the Editors manage the review of submitted papers, making recommendations and/or decisions on which papers to send for double-blind review, selecting reviewers, and making and recording decisions on acceptance or resubmission.
 Typically, editors handle 1-5 papers at any given time, depending on the field.
 Expect to dedicate around two to four hours per week for editor duties.
 It is important that Editors be responsive.
 If an Editor goes through a busy or stressful period at any point, they can just let us know that they won’t be able to handle submissions for a period of time, and we will take it into account.

-The workflow for a Senior Editor is described below:
+The workflow for a Senior/Associate Editor is described below:

 - When asked to handle a paper, you should only accept it if you have the time to read it.
 Otherwise, you are expected to let us know at your earliest convenience.